MarkhamShofner/masters/data-structures/course-notes.md

   +;
 Types of binary trees,
   - A binary tree is full if every node contains 0 or 2 children.
-  - A binary tree is complete if all levels, except possibly the last level, are completely full and all nodes in the last level are as far left as possible.
+  - A binary tree is complete if all levels, except possibly the last level, are completely full and all nodes in the last level are as far left as possible. (height of binary tree (complete) - 2^k leaves and 2^(k+1) total vertices in a tree of height k.)
   - A binary tree is perfect, if all internal nodes have 2 children and all leaf nodes are at the same level.
 Minimum spanning tree,
   Subset of the graph's edges that connect all vertices in the graph together with the minimum sum of edge weights.
 The graph must be weighted and connected.
 A connected graph contains a path between every pair of vertices.